jet/equinox/README.md

 # Equinox [![Build Status](https://dev.azure.com/jet-opensource/opensource/_apis/build/status/jet.equinox?branchName=master)](https://dev.azure.com/jet-opensource/opensource/_build/latest?definitionId=4?branchName=master) [![release](https://img.shields.io/github/release/jet/equinox.svg)](https://github.com/jet/equinox/releases) [![NuGet](https://img.shields.io/nuget/vpre/Equinox.svg?logo=nuget)](https://www.nuget.org/packages/Equinox/) [![license](https://img.shields.io/github/license/jet/Equinox.svg)](LICENSE) ![code size](https://img.shields.io/github/languages/code-size/jet/equinox.svg) [![docs status](https://img.shields.io/badge/DOCUMENTATION-WIP-important.svg?style=popout)](DOCUMENTATION.md) [<img src="https://img.shields.io/badge/slack-DDD--CQRS--ES%20%23equinox-yellow.svg?logo=slack">](https://t.co/MRxpx0rLH2)

 A unified programming model for event-sourced processing against stream-based stores including snapshots, caching and other state management/retrieval optimizations.
-Does not and will not handle projections, subscriptions etc. (but see [Propulsion](https://github.com/jet/propulsion)).
+Does not and will not handle projections, subscriptions etc. (see [Propulsion](https://github.com/jet/propulsion) for that).

 Focused on remaining a set of low dependency _libraries_ that _you_ compose into an architecture that fits your apps needs; not a final Best Practice Architecture/object model/processing pipeline foisting a one-size-fits-all model on you.
 You decide what facilities make sense for your context; Equinox covers just the selected infrastructural aspects.
 (That's not to say we don't have plenty opinions and well polished patterns; we just try to confine the impact of that to [`samples`](/samples) or [templates](https://github.com/jet/dotnet-templates), leaving judgement calls open for you to adjust as your app evolves).
 This core repo will never feature tight integration with any specific web or services framework.